deeputech/deeputech.github.io/_posts/2021-03-18-what-about-svelte.md

 Being a compiler, it is easy to change output targets without having to change your component's code.
 For example, Svelte supports server-side rendering out of the box by providing a compiler mode for it (`dom` vs `ssr`).
 There is even a [NativeScript integration](https://github.com/halfnelson/svelte-native) for Svelte that makes use of this flexibility to produce targets beyond `dom` and `ssr`.

-There is also the [new Sapper framework](https://svelte.dev/blog/sapper-towards-the-ideal-web-app-framework) from Svelte, which is similar to [Next.js](https://learnnextjs.com/) but optimized to work with Svelte's philosophy.
+There is also the [Sapper framework](https://svelte.dev/blog/sapper-towards-the-ideal-web-app-framework), soon to be [SvelteKit](https://github.com/sveltejs/kit), from Svelte team, which is similar to [Next.js](https://learnnextjs.com/) but optimized to work with Svelte's philosophy.
 Sapper supports SSR, Progressive Web Apps, code-splitting, and so on.

 ### Disadvantages